LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 ## Description:

 Oceanographic data encompasses a wide variety of data formats, file sizes, and states of data completeness.
 Data of interest may be available from public repositories, collected on an individual basis, or some combination of these, and each type has its own set of challenges.
-This “10 things” guide introduces 10 topics relevant to making oceanographic data FAIR: findable, accessible, interoperable, and reusable.
+This “10 Things” guide introduces 10 topics relevant to making oceanographic data FAIR: findable, accessible, interoperable, and reusable.

 ## Audience:

-* Library staff and programers who provide research support
+* Library staff and programmers who provide research support
 * Oceanographers
 * Oceanography data stewards
 * Researchers, scholars and students in Oceanography